 As for Scribe, he ran a ‘libretto factory’…much the same model that Alexander Dumas used, except instead of literary masterpieces, it turned out clone librettos much like the clone screenplays used in the lower grades of Hollywood today.
-These works endlessly recycled the same formulas, heavy on shock value, with a particularly odd fixation on people accidentally killing their own family members (Meyerbeer seems to have had a particular fondness for Scribe-factory librettos about Christian religious strife, probably understandable given that he was Jewish in 19th century Europe and thus had presumably been treated like dirt by bigoted Christians all his life).
+These works endlessly recycled the same formulas, heavy on shock value, with a particularly odd fixation on people accidentally killing their own family members (Meyerbeer seems to have had a particular fondness for Scribe-factory librettos about Christians killing other Christians over doctrinal disputes, probably understandable given that he was Jewish in 19th century Europe and thus had presumably been treated like dirt by bigoted Christians all his life).

 Even Grand Opera librettos not by Scribe tended to use his formulas…witness Ponchielli’s La Giaconda, which had an early-career libretto by legendary librettist Arrigo Boito.
 Boito would eventually write some of the greatest opera libretti of all time, but his work on La Giaconda is the same kind of cartoonish bloodbath Scribe generally produced (the last line of the Opera is literally “Oh, by the way, I killed your mother!”), and has perpetually lamed an opera with otherwise wonderful music.
 This is a big part of why the best-known piece from La Giaconda is the easily-excerpted ballet, “The Dance of the Hours”, which is more often performed on its own at the ballet and concert hall than heard in the context of the whole Opera.